microsoft/coyote/docs/_learn/resources/StyleGuide.md

 - Use: To protect the processor from damage caused by overheating, Raspbian throttles the processor speed during heavy loads.

-**Be clear and concise—not hip or clever.** Avoid idioms, colloquial expressions, and culture-specific references.
+**Be clear and concise&mdash;not hip or clever.** Avoid idioms, colloquial expressions, and culture-specific references.

 - Instead of: Down the road, Coyote will grow.